Each Quarter, members from my private groups will get a BONUS!

 To Pam, unschooling means creating a peaceful, safe, and loving home life with many opportunities for exploration, invention, investigation, and conversation.
 It means very involved parents who pay close attention to supporting their children’s interests.
 It means joy and closeness and a very special, very sweet, parent/child relationship.

+Joyce – a longtime unschooling advocate – will be helping those in the private group figure out what they could do to help make their homes happier.
 Joyce believes that there are two key elements to successful learning, namely engagement and a rich, supportive environment.
-For unschooling to work parents need to support that engagement and swirl interesting, fun experiences through children’s lives to give them a taste of the variety the world has to offer.
+For unschooling to work, parents need to support that engagement and swirl interesting, fun experiences through children’s lives to give them a taste of the variety the world has to offer.